QuaCaTeam/quaca/paper/paper.md

  - Semi-infinite bulk and finite slab geometry
  - Drude and Drude-Lorentz permittivity model
- - Ohmic and single-phonon [see [@lopez2018;@oelschlager2019]] memory kernel for possible internal degrees of freedom of the moving particle
+ - Ohmic and single-phonon [@lopez2018;@oelschlager2019] memory kernel for possible internal degrees of freedom of the moving particle

 When used as a library the following quantities are separately accessible: